Maple leaf: Other uses

 The Italian city of Campobasso was known as "Canada City" or in a minor way "Maple Leaf City", since during the Second World War, Canadian troops invaded the city and freed it from the Germans.
 Moreover, the city has a huge variety of maples which can be found even in the streets.

 The U.S. city of Carthage, Missouri, is nicknamed "America's Maple Leaf City."

-The city of Chehalis, Washington, was known as "The Maple-Leaf City".
+The city of Chehalis, Washington, United States, was known as "The Maple-Leaf City".

-The mascot of Goshen College in Goshen, Indiana, is the Maple Leaf and the nickname for Goshen College sports teams is the Maple Leafs.
+The mascot of Goshen College in Goshen, Indiana, United States, is the Maple Leaf and the nickname for Goshen College sports teams is the Maple Leafs.

 It is usually taken as one of the featured symbols on the emblem of the Pakistani province of Azad Jammu and Kashmir, which is not correct.
-The actual featured symbol is a Chinar leaf, with Chinar being the Persian/Turkish/Urdu name for the Oriental Plane (Platanus orientalis), a large broad leaved deciduous tree.
+The actual featured symbol is a chinar leaf, with chinar being the Persian/Turkish/Urdu name for the oriental plane (Platanus orientalis), a large broad-leaved deciduous tree.

+In the city of Minoh in Osaka Prefecture, Japan, momiji no tempura or deep-fried maple leaf is a specialty made from salted maple leaves whose invention is attributed to 7th-century mystic En no Gyōja.

 In Estonia and Lithuania, inexperienced drivers are obliged to have a green maple leaf sign visible on the vehicle, serving a similar function that a P-plate does in some other countries.

 The maple leaf was also featured on the coat of arms of Sammatti, Finland.